mbaumer/us_hep_funding/docs/_states/ME.md

 # ME -- Sen. Susan M. Collins (R) and  Sen. Angus S. King, Jr. (I)
 ## Committees
-Susan M. Collins is the #5 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

 Susan M. Collins is the #4 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

-Susan M. Collins is the #5 Republican on the Senate Committee on Appropriations
+Susan M. Collins is the #4 Republican on the Senate Committee on Appropriations

+Susan M. Collins is the #4 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Angus S. King, Jr. is the #6 Democrat on the Senate Energy Subcommittee on Energy
+Angus S. King, Jr. is the #7 Democrat on the Senate Energy Subcommittee on Energy

-Angus S. King, Jr. is the #9 Democrat on the Senate Committee on Energy and Natural Resources
+Angus S. King, Jr. is the #8 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
-This state received no SC HEP grants from 2012-2017
+This state received no SC HEP grants from 2012-2019
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2018
+This state received no SC contracts from 2012-2019
 ```
 ## NSF MPS Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-33 NSF MPS grants, totalling $6,173,220.00
+43 NSF MPS grants, totalling $8,012,974.00

                                        Amount ($)
 Institution
-UNIVERSITY OF MAINE SYSTEM              3083302.0
+UNIVERSITY OF MAINE SYSTEM                3619202
+BOWDOIN COLLEGE                           1258970
-COLBY COLLEGE                            948594.0
+COLBY COLLEGE                             1165692
-UNIVERSITY OF NEW ENGLAND                792365.0
+UNIVERSITY OF NEW ENGLAND                  792365
-BOWDOIN COLLEGE                          715155.0
-PRESIDENT & TRUSTEES OF BATES COLLEGE    504847.0
+PRESIDENT & TRUSTEES OF BATES COLLEGE      777191
-Bowdoin College                          106000.0
-Colby College                             22957.0
+BIGELOW LABORATORY FOR OCEAN SCIENCES      399554
 ```
 ---
 ---